 Results: The monthly, seasonal, and annual trends at both stations showed consistent downward trends, indicating a decrease in the river discharge.
 Moreover, the trend detection results obtained using the wavelet transform, indicated a negative trend at all scales in the Hossein-Abad station, with a significance level of 0.001.
 The same result was observed at Kohank-Sheibani station.
 Both the Mann-Kendall and wavelet transform methods recognize the downward or upward trend well.
 For the annual trend analysis, both modes of the wavelet transform method outperformed the Mann-Kendall method, exhibiting higher values and greater significance across various significance levels.
-In the seasonal mode, the Mann-Kendall method outperformed the wavelet transform at the second level, but showed weaker performance at the first level.
+In the seasonal mode, the Mann-Kendall method outperformed the first level.
 In the monthly analysis at the Kohank-Sheibani station, a basin outlet, the Mann-Kendall method's trend values show greater significance.